tfabris/BlueGigaEmpeg/README.txt

 There may be differences in Bluetooth implementation on other audio gear, and so there might be bugs using this on your car stereo.
-This project is open source on GitHub so that I can accept bug fixes from people with other brands of Bluetooth gear.
+This project is open source on GitHub so that I can accept bug reports and code fixes from people with other brands of Bluetooth gear.

 ------------------------------------------------------------------------------